-At present, it is well established that the processes in the upper mixed layer of the ocean and inland waters play a significant role both in the development of global climate models and in the creation of regional weather forecast models (e.g., Hostetler et al., 1993; Ljungemyr et al., 1996; Tsuang et al., 2001; Mackay, 2006).
-Small-scale and mesoscale processes effectively interact with each other and provide energy sink for currents and waves of larger scales.
-Such processes as wind wave breaking, surface and subsurface shear flows can cause turbulent mixing and the resulting fine structure formation with areas of sharp gradients of temperature and salinity.
+At present, it is well established that the processes in the upper mixed layer of the ocean and inland waters play a significant role in both the development of global climate models and the creation of regional weather forecast models (e.g. Hostetler et al., 1993; Ljungemyr et al., 1996; Tsuang et al., 2001; Mackay, 2006).
+Small-scale and mesoscale processes effectively interact with each other and provide an energy sink for currents and waves of larger scales.
+Such processes as wind wave breaking and surface and subsurface shear flows can cause turbulent mixing and the resulting fine-structure formation with areas of sharp gradients of temperature and salinity.
 Whereas the mechanisms of generation of small-scale turbulence are understood reasonably well, the problem of its interaction with other types of motions and long-time support is less clear.
-Earlier works were based on the Miles's instability condition $R_i < 1/4$, where R_i is the gradient Richardson number.
+Earlier works were based on Miles' instability condition $R_i < 1/4$, where R_i is the gradient Richardson number.
 However, in many observations, turbulence exists in a quasi-stationary regime at much larger R_i , up to 10 and more.
-In some works, it was explained by the presence of fine structure of current, with thin layers of strong shear (Smyth et al., 2013).
-A more general description is based on the semi-empirical $K - \varepsilon$ equations (Burchard, 2002; Burchard and Bolding, 2002; Mellor and Yamada, 1982) showing that the developed turbulence can be amplified and supported under a softer condition $R_i < 1$ (Monin and Yaglom, 1964).
-Similar equations were used in more specific models of formation of the upper turbulent layer (Ostrovsky and Soustova, 1969), and of the action of internal waves on turbulence (Ivanov et al., 1983; Strang and Fernando, 2001; Stretch et al., 2001).
-However, even that is insufficient to explain many observations in the ocean and atmosphere where the turbulence is observed at significantly larger R_i (Forryan et al., 2013; Avicola et al., 2007; Galperin et al., 2021).
-New theoretical models have also appeared for describing non-stationary turbulent processes in the atmosphere and ocean.
-They are based on spectral approach,
+In some works, this was explained by the presence of a fine structure of currents, with thin layers of strong shear (Smyth et al., 2013).
+A more general description is based on the semi-empirical $K - \varepsilon$ equations (Burchard, 2002; Burchard and Bolding, 2002; Mellor and Yamada, 1982) showing that the developed turbulence can be amplified and supported under a softer condition $R_i < 1$ (Monin and Yaglom, 1965).
+Similar equations were used in more specific models of formation of the upper turbulent layer (Ostrovsky and Soustova, 1969) and of the action of internal waves on turbulence (Ivanov et al., 1983; Strang and Fernando, 2001; Stretch et al., 2001).
+However, even that is insufficient to explain many observations in the ocean and atmosphere, where the turbulence is observed at significantly larger R_i (Forryan et al., 2013; Avicola et al., 2007; Galperin et al., 2021).
+New theoretical models have also appeared for describing nonstationary turbulent processes in the atmosphere and ocean.
+They are based on a spectral approach, confirming, in particular, the absence of a critical Richardson number for describing turbulent-wave processes in a stratified fluid (Sukoriansky et al., 2003, 2005b, a; Galperin and Sukoriansky, 2020; Galperin et al., 2021, 2007).